women dancing near mirror

 man covering face with both hands while sitting on bench

-Drama school comes with its fair share of challenges and pressures that can impact your mental health.
+Drama school comes with its fair share of challenges and pressures that can impact your mental health, including performance anxiety, financial anxiety, and the psychological demands of the craft.

-The constant need to prove yourself, the competitive environment, and the fear of rejection can be overwhelming.
+The constant need to prove yourself, the competitive environment at conservatoires, and the fear of rejection can be overwhelming, especially when coupled with the stigma surrounding mental health in the performing arts.

 It is important to recognize that these challenges are part of the journey and that you are not alone in experiencing them.